-The urology residency program of the University of Mississippi Medical Center (UMMC) is a fully accredited five-year program, which includes one preliminary year in General Surgery and four years in Urology.
+The urology residency program of the University of Mississippi Medical Center is an ACGME-ccredited five-year program, which includes one preliminary year in general surgery and four years in urology.
 Two residents are selected each year.

 Appointments for the urology residency are finalized with the American Urological Association Residency Matching Program.
 Appointments for PGY-1 surgical training are finalized with the National Residency Matching Program, and both residents do their general surgery training at the University of Mississippi Medical Center.